 See my guide on how to use an Instant Pot.

 • Elbow Pasta: You can use white pasta or whole wheat pasta in this recipe.
-I recommend using elbow macaroni pasta, but other short pasta shapes, such as shells, will also work.
+I usually use elbow macaroni pasta.
+Other short pasta shapes, such as shells, will also work.

-• Water: The pasta absorbs all of the water as it cooks.
-For extra flavor, you can substitute all or part of the water with chicken broth.
+• Water: The pasta absorbs the water as it cooks, there’s no draining required!
+For extra flavor, you can substitute half of the water with chicken broth.

 • Seasonings: A few simple seasonings flavor the pasta as it cooks.
 I use paprika, garlic powder, salt and pepper in this recipe.
 You can also add a teaspoon of Dijon mustard or 1/2 teaspoon of dry mustard, if desired.

 • Butter: A little butter adds richness.
-Some recipes call for adding the butter before cooking the pasta, but this can lead to a mess during the quick release process.
 You’ll stir the butter into the hot cooked pasta and it will melt right in.

 How to Make Instant Pot Mac and Cheese

-2. Pressure cook at high pressure for 3 minutes for whole wheat elbow pasta or 4 minutes for white elbow pasta.
+Pressure cook.
+Cook at high pressure for 3 minutes for whole wheat elbow pasta or 4 minutes for white elbow pasta.
+Then quick release the pressure.

 Recipe Variations

-You can change up the flavors of your macaroni and cheese by stirring in one or more of these optional mix-ins after cooking your Instant Pot mac and cheese:
+You can change up the flavors of your Instant Pot mac and cheese by stirring in one or more of these optional mix-ins after cooking:

-This Instant Pot mac and cheese is best served right after making it.
-That’s when it will have the best creamy texture.
+This Instant Pot mac and cheese is best served right after making it because that’s when it will have the best creamy texture.
 If you have leftovers, you can store them in an airtight container in the refrigerator for up to 3 days.
-Leftover mac and cheese is still delicious, it just won’t be as creamy as when it’s fresh from the pressure cooker.
+Leftover mac and cheese is still delicious, it just won’t be as creamy as when it’s freshly made.

 I recommend stirring in a little bit of milk when reheating your mac and cheese.
-You can warm it gently in a pot on the stove or in the microwave.
-Stir the macaroni well partway through reheating.
+You can warm it gently in a pot on the stove over low heat, stirring often, or in the microwave.

 More Easy Instant Pot Recipes